-For example, let’s say a company produces 5,000 watches in one production run at $100 apiece.
-The manufacturer will want to analyze the cost of another multi-unit run to determine the marginal cost.
+For example, let’s say a company produces 5,000 watches in one production run at $100 a piece.
+The manufacturer will want to analyse the cost of another multi-unit run to determine the marginal cost.
 The average cost of producing the first run is $100, but the marginal cost is the additional cost to produce one more unit.

 How to calculate marginal cost

 In the example above, the cost to produce 5,000 watches at $100 per unit is $500,000.
 If the business were to consider producing another 5,000 units, they’d need to know the marginal cost projection first.

 The business finds the cost to produce one more watch is $90.
 If the business has a lower marginal cost, it can see higher profits.
 If the business charges $150 per watch, they will earn a $50 profit per watch on the first production run.
 And they’d earn a $60 profit on the additional watch.

 To calculate the marginal cost, determine your fixed and variable costs.
 Fixed costs are expenses that are known for a prescribed period.
 They remain the same, no matter how many units your business produces.
 Fixed costs include leases, fixed-rate mortgages, annual insurance costs and annual property taxes.